Casablanca: Anfa Conference

 Casablanca hosted the Anfa Conference (also called the Casablanca Conference) in January 1943.
 Prime Minister Winston Churchill and President Franklin D. Roosevelt discussed the progress of the war.
 Also in attendance were the Free France generals Charles de Gaulle and Henri Giraud, though they played minor roles and didn't participate in the military planning.

 It was at this conference that the Allies adopted the doctrine of "unconditional surrender", meaning that the Axis powers would be fought until their defeat.
 Roosevelt also met privately with Sultan Muhammad V and expressed his support for Moroccan independence after the war.
 This became a turning point, as Moroccan nationalists were emboldened to openly seek complete independence.

 Toward independence

 During the 1940s and 1950s, Casablanca was a major centre of anti-French rioting.

 On 7 April 1947, a massacre of working class Moroccans, carried out by Senegalese Tirailleurs in the service of the French colonial army, was instigated just as Sultan Muhammed V was due to make a speech in Tangier appealing for independence.

 Riots in Casablanca took place from 7–8 December 1952, in response to the assassination of the Tunisian labor unionist Farhat Hached by La Main Rouge—the clandestine militant wing of French intelligence.
 Then, on 25 December 1953 (Christmas Day), Muhammad Zarqtuni orchestrated a bombing of Casablanca's Central Market in response to the forced exile of Sultan Muhammad V and the royal family on 20 August (Eid al-Adha) of that year.

 Since independence

 Morocco gained independence from France in 1956.
-The post-independence era witnessed significant urban transformations and socio-economic shifts, particularly in neighborhoods like Hay Mohammadi, which were deeply impacted by neoliberal policies and state-led urban redevelopment projects.